 Launcher will look for a Feature Bundle metadata property named BUNDLE_START_LEVEL_METADATA which is of type integer and has a value between

-inclusive.
+1 and Integer.MAX_VALUE inclusive.
 If the property does

 not exist then the default start level will be used.
 If the property does